programinglive/zettly/README.md

 ## Usage

 Visit the application in your browser and start managing your todos!
-The interface is intuitive - create new todos with priority levels, mark them as complete, edit existing ones, and filter by status or priority.
+The interface is intuitive:

+- Create new todos with priority levels and tags
+- Link related todos together
+- Upload attachments on the todo show page (image preview supported)
+- All destructive actions (e.g., deleting todos, tags, attachments) use a reusable confirmation modal for consistency

 ## Release workflow